Line 6 Pod HD500X Review

 Input/Output – A quick look at the back of the unit reveals how flexible it can be.
 Apart from standard guitar input and output, you can connect mics, balanced and unbalanced outputs, headphones, Variax, FX return loop, MIDI, S/PDIF output, ‘L6 Link’ and an extra expression pedal input.
 I’ll just say that it should have everything you need in terms of input or output.

 4 Cable Method – The HD500X works extremely well with the 4 Cable Method.
 Using the 4 Cable Method allows you to get the most out of your amp as well as the effects & preamps available on the pedal.
 Read this guide to the 4 Cable Method for step-by-step instructions on how to use it with the HD500X.

 Ease of use

 There are so many different ways to use this unit and so many different settings that it can feel overwhelming if you’re not used to programming multi-effect pedals.
-The PC software editor and patch library makes all the difference.
+The PC software editor and patch library make all the difference.
 Without it, using little screen and controls can be a bit confusing and frustrating.
 While it’s definitely possible to do everything without connecting to a computer, it’s a bit tedious.
-With the software you simply scroll through the amps and effects by name or by images and simply click the units you want to add to your signal chain.
-There’s very little learning curve thanks to the layout of the software.
+With the software, you simply scroll through the amps and effects by name or by images and simply click the units you want to add to your signal chain.
+There is a very small learning curve thanks to the layout of the software.